-The purpose of the actuarial function within the Company is to provide support in many areas including reserving, pricing and capital management.
+The purpose of the Actuarial function within the Company is to provide support in many areas including reserving, pricing and capital management.
 In addition to the core actuarial work, other statistical and management information support is provided where necessary.
 This work is required to be undertaken in an objective and independent manner whilst incorporating feedback from the business where appropriate.

-The Chief Actuary or an appropriate representative attends the Underwriting Management Committee, the Investment and Capital Management Committee and the Reserve Committee.
-The actuarial function is also involved in the reinsurance purchasing process where appropriate.
-The Chief Actuary will rely on work produced by other members of the actuarial function to fulfil the necessary duties.
+The Chief Actuary, Head of Pricing or an appropriate representative attends the Underwriting Management Committee, the Investment and Capital Management Committee and the Reserve Committee.
+The Actuarial function is also involved in the reinsurance purchasing process where appropriate.
+The Chief Actuary will rely on work produced by other members of the Actuarial function to fulfil the necessary duties.

-The actuarial function has the following specific responsibilities:
+The Actuarial function has the following specific responsibilities:

-- Production of the technical provisions in accordance with Solvency II principles and ensuring that methodologies and underlying models used are appropriate for the specific lines of business of the undertaking and for the way the business is managed, having regard to the available data; - Assessment of whether the information technology systems used in the calculation of the technical provisions sufficiently support the actuarial and statistical procedures; - Monitoring the actuarial best estimate reserves against actual experience; - Reporting to the entity-level Boards on the reliability and adequacy of the technical provisions calculation; - Expressing an opinion regarding the Underwriting Policy at entity level; - Providing a statistical framework to price various lines of business; - Reviewing new business opportunities and providing feedback on the underlying models and assumptions or any external actuarial models used; - Working with underwriters to provide support on product performance; - Providing input to the Underwriting Management Committee as appropriate; - Providing assistance in the preparation of the business plans including independent input into the ultimate loss ratios for each line of business; - Providing inputs into the calculation of the Standard Formula SCR; - Working closely with the risk management function to facilitate the implementation of an effective risk management system; - Support to the risk management function to quantify the risks identified; - Assessment of risk parameters used in the Economic Capital model; - Validating the inputs into the Economic Capital model; and

-• Reviewing reinsurance arrangements and providing an opinion on the adequacy of those arrangements.
+- Production of the technical provisions in accordance with Solvency II principles and ensuring that methodologies and underlying models used are appropriate for the specific lines of business of the undertaking and for the way the business is managed, having regard to the available data; - Assessment of whether the information technology systems used in the calculation of the technical provisions sufficiently support the actuarial and statistical procedures; - Monitoring the actuarial best estimate reserves against actual experience; - Reporting to the entity-level Boards on the reliability and adequacy of the technical provisions calculation; - Expressing an opinion regarding the Underwriting Policy at entity level; - Providing a statistical framework to price various lines of business; - Reviewing new business opportunities and providing feedback on the underlying models and assumptions or any external actuarial models used; - Working with underwriters to provide support on product performance; - Providing input to the Underwriting Management Committee as appropriate; - Providing assistance in the preparation of the business plans including independent input into the planned ultimate loss ratios for each line of business; - Providing inputs into the calculation of the Standard Formula SCR; - Working closely with the Risk Management function to facilitate the implementation of an effective risk management system; - Support to the Risk Management function to assist in quantifying the risks identified; - Assessment of risk parameters used in the Economic Capital model; and - Reviewing reinsurance arrangements and providing an opinion on the adequacy of those arrangements.

-Annually, the Chief Actuary prepares and submits an Actuarial Function Report to the Board that sets out the actuarial function's work in the above areas and in particular expresses an opinion on underwriting policy and reinsurance adequacy in accordance with Solvency II requirements.
+Annually, the Chief Actuary prepares and submits an Actuarial Function Report to the Board that sets out the Actuarial function's work in the above areas and in particular expresses an opinion on underwriting policy and reinsurance adequacy in accordance with Solvency II requirements.